wigig-tools/qd-interpreter/README.md

 ## Tweaking nodes, antenna arrays and MPCs appearance
 When the visualizer is launched for the first time for a scenario, it's using default values for:
-* nodes size
+* nodes size.
-* nodes labels
+* nodes labels.
-* Phased Antenna Arrays (PAAs) size
+* Phased Antenna Arrays (PAAs) size.
-* MPCs size and colors
+* MPCs size and colors.
-* On wich views to display nodes, nodes 3D Models, nodes labels and PAAs
+* On wich views to display nodes, nodes 3D Models, nodes labels and PAAs.

-After the configuration done in Section XXX, the `Raw Spatial Sharing` scenario is as depicted on the figure below.
+After the configuration done in the previous [section](#configuring-the-3D-environment-appearance), the `Raw Spatial Sharing` scenario is as depicted on the figure below.

 <img src="docs/img/RawSSBeforeConfigure.png" alt="drawing">

-We can see that the MPCs different reflections order are hard to distinguish, that the nodes representations hide the nodes PAAs.
+We can see that the MPCs different reflections order are hard to distinguish and that the nodes representations hide the nodes PAAs.

 The NIST Q-D interpreter can be used for a wide variety of scenario (indoor, outdoors, all variable in size) and thus, it's needed to configure the nodes, PAAs and MPCs visualization when first launching a scenario.

 To do so, one must select the `Visualization Tweak` tab in the GUI.

 Each node is represented by a 3D sphere.
-Set the STAs and APs size to '0.4' as displayed below.
+Set the STAs and APs size to `0.4` as displayed below.

 <img src="docs/img/RawSSSetNodesSize.png" alt="drawing">

 Each node PAA element is represented with cubes.
-Set the PAA size to '2' as displayed below.
+Set the PAA size to `2` as displayed below.

 <img src="docs/img/RawSSSetPAAsSize.png" alt="drawing">

 By default, MPCs all have the same width and LoS MPC is colored in blue, 2nd order reflection in red, and third order in green.
-Set the LoS reflection thickness to `0.1` by selecting `MPCs reflection` 0 in the list and set 'MPCs size' to 0.1 as displayed below.
+Set the LoS reflection thickness to `0.1` by selecting `MPCs reflection` `0` in the list and set 'MPCs size' to `0.1` as displayed below.

 <img src="docs/img/RawSSSetMPCsSize.png" alt="drawing">

 Proceed the same way to set the 1st order reflection to `0.05` and 2nd order reflection to `0.01`.

-The visualization of the scenario should now look like the picture displayed below and we can clearly see the devices, the PAAs, and distinghish the MPCs corresponding to each reflection order.
+The visualization of the scenario should now look like the picture displayed below and we can clearly see the devices, the PAAs, and distingish the MPCs corresponding to each reflection order.

 <img src="docs/img/RawSSConfigurationDone.png" alt="drawing">

 If you want to save the configuration, just click on `Save Config` as displayed below.